susam/mintotp/README.md

 [post1]: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=839278
 [post2]: https://lists.gnu.org/archive/html/oath-toolkit-help/2012-01/msg00008.html

-The `oauthtool` command is intended to be used as a debugging tool and not for generating real TOTP values for real accounts.
+The `oathtool` command is intended to be used as a debugging tool and not for generating real TOTP values for real accounts.
 It would remain so until the issue described in the two URLs above is fixed.
 However, it is still good to be aware that `oathtool` can do what MinTOTP does.
 This